jontek2/A-better-print_start-macro/README.md

 ## :warning: OPTIONAL changes in your printer configuration :warning:

 > [!IMPORTANT]
->The start_print macro has predefined, but commented out, names for nevermore and chamber thermistor.
+>The start_print macro has predefined names for nevermore and chamber thermistor.
+If you do not have neither chamber thermistor, or nevermore, no changes are needed.
 If you are adding a nevermore and/or a chamber thermistor, make sure that yours are named correctly.
 In your printer.cfg file verify the following:

 <details>
 <summary>Chamber thermistor</summary>